 When many people consider humanitarian aid in disaster situations, they think about the media’s coverage of the crisis: people being rescued, aid packages being delivered, shelters being built.
 But what happens when the cameras leave?

-Peter Skelton, a London-based Physiotherapist and Rehabilitation Project Manager with Handicap International (www.handicap-international.org.uk/), a charity which remains in a disaster-affected region for months after the public’s attention has moved on.
+Peter Skelton, a London-based Physiotherapist and Rehabilitation Project Manager with Handicap International, a charity which remains in a disaster-affected region for months after the public’s attention has moved on.

 “We aren’t dealing with disaster injuries in isolation.
 Frequently, patients will have not only experienced a catastrophic injury, but may also have lost their home, their business, family members, friends.
 The country itself may also be experiencing severe upheaval so they are unlikely to have the same social support that we expect to be available in the UK.”

-Peter Skelton works for Handicap International (www.handicap-international.org.uk/), an international aid organisation working alongside disabled and vulnerable people in situations of poverty and exclusion, conflict and disaster.
+Through his work with Handicap International, Peter Skelton has worked alongside disabled and vulnerable people in situations of poverty and exclusion, conflict and disaster.
 He has worked in emergency teams responding to crises in Ecuador, Nepal, Gaza, Iraq, the Philippines, Libya, Jordan and Haiti.

-Peter Skelton will be speaking at the World Extreme Medicine Conference and Expo focusing on the issue of psychological first aid.
+Peter Skelton will be speaking at the 2018 World Extreme Medicine Conference focusing on the issue of psychological first aid.

 The Psychological First Aid training package was developed by the World Health Organisation, and is targeted at anybody that is helping out in response to a disaster: humanitarian aid workers, medical professionals and even laypeople.
 It is designed to give a basic framework that they can use to deliver immediate support to people in disasters.